Steveb1968/script.pseudotv/README.md

 * **OSD Channel Number Color:** Change the color of the channel number located at the top left, seen when changing channels and on startup.
 * **Seek step forward:** Option to adjust the seek step forward (right arrow key in fullscreen video).
 Options include 10 sec,30 sec,60 sec,3 min,5 min,10 min,30 min.
 * **Seek step backward:** Option to adjust the seek step backward (left arrow key in fullscreen video).
 Options include -10 sec,-30 sec,-60 sec,-3 min,-5 min,-10 min,-30 min.
-* **Show Season/Episode:** Add '(SxxExx)' numbering to the end of the episode title.
-A "Force Channel Reset" is needed for first time use.

 **Auto Start -**